acmoral/Int-Inv-Exp-Percolation/Images/Color/README.md

-#color images showing the clusters
+# Color images showing the clusters